znuznu/little-knight/README.md

 - 3 unique weapons to find in chests
 - Fantastic NPCs with one dialog line
 - Loots (sometimes, a small potion)
-- Multiple enemies (with the same dumb AI that could be easily changed)
+- Multiple enemies (with dumb AI that could be easily changed)
 - A Lordran type inspired boss

 ### How to play